IngridMi/mini-hacks/README.md

 ## Disclaimer ☑️

-The Web3API DAO may or may not use concepts/ideas developed through the hackathon for future development or use.
+The Polywrap DAO may or may not use concepts/ideas developed through the hackathon for future development or use.
 Participants acknowledge that anything issued on the hackathon are open and available to use without any infringement on any possible related intellectual property infringement.

 ## Questions ❓

  You can ask questions in our [Discord](https://discord.com/invite/Z5m88a5qWu) if you need any help.
-Additionally, you can always send a message through the Web3API Discord.
+Additionally, you can always send a message through the Polywrap Discord.